barthap/media-encryption-demo/modules/aes-crypto/README.md

 Key points:

-- Nonce (IV) cannot be reused between encryption.
+- Nonce (IV) cannot be reused between encryptions!
+Must be generated every time `AES.encryptAsync()` is called.
 - Recommended IV length is 96 bit (12 bytes)
 - Recommended tag length is 128 bit (16 bytes), a few other arbitrary values are allowed under certain circumstances